eepyamre/drawamare/overview.md

    - Real-time drawing updates are implemented.
    - When a user draws, their strokes are immediately visible to all other connected users in near real-time, now on the selected layer.
 Layer identification is now included in the `drawCommand` payload.
-   - Uses Socket.IO for broadcasting drawing commands and canvas redraws.
+   - Uses Socket.IO for broadcasting drawing commands and canvas redraws, **and layer deletion events**.

 4. **Initial Canvas State for New Users**:
    - Implemented: When a new user connects, they receive the initial state of all existing layers from the server, ensuring that all users start with the same board configuration, including layers.